salabim/peek/readme.md

 ```

 ## color / col and color_value / colv
-The color attribute is used to specify the colour of the output.
+The color attribute is used to specify the color of the output.
 There's a choice of black, white, red, green, blue, cyan, magenta and yellow.
-To set the color to 'nothing', use the null string ("").
+To set the color to 'nothing', use "-".

 On top of that, color_value may be used to specify the value part of an output item.
 By specifying color_value as "" (the default), the value part will be displayed with the same color as the rest of the output.